RichardLitt/birdinginvermont.com/src/nfc-species/spsa.md

 > Consist of _weet weet_ and _peet peet peet_ and are given on the ground or in flight.

+Dunne (2006) notes:

+> Utters a short, three-penny whistle of a call, "pee, pee, pee," that is similar to Solitary Sandpiper but not so sharp, loud, or emphatic.

 Clarfield has also heard Solitary described as "tinnier" or "hollower".
 (Clarfield, personal communications)

 ### Call Description